-For Working with Children (WWC) Check and other suitability check requirements relating to parents/carers and other volunteers working with students please see our Volunteers Policy [see Volunteers Policy template].

-[Schools have the discretion to decide which visitors, if any, will be required to have a WWC Clearance above the legal minimum requirements set out in the Worker Screening Act 2020 (Vic).
-This Act requires all people engaged in ‘child-related’ work (see definition on page one of this template), to hold a WWC Clearance.
-The Department has a useful flowchart to assist schools in relation to making decisions about suitability checks- https://www.education.vic.gov.au/PAL/working-with-children-check-flowchart.pptx .
-The text below is an example that follows the recommendations in the flowchart].

-All visitors who are engaged in child-related work (see definition above) must have a valid WWC Clearance.
+All visitors who are engaged in child-related work (see definition below) must have a valid WWC Clearance.
+Additional suitability checks may also be required such as reference, proof of identity, qualification and work history involving children checks.

-[note that the following text is a sample only and is not compulsory.
-It is at the discretion of the principal as to whether to require a WWC Clearance for those not engaged in child-related work, noting that the Department recommends that visitors have a WWC Clearance if they will be regularly present at the school and/or children can reasonably be expected to be present]:
+Child-related work: As defined by the Worker Screening Act 2020 (Vic), child-related work is work that usually involves direct contact (including in person, over the phone, written and online communication) with a child that is a central part of that person’s duties.
+It does not include work that involves occasional direct contact with children that is incidental to the work.

-In some circumstances, visitors to Example School who are not engaged in child-related work will also be required to produce a valid WWC Clearance depending on the particular circumstances of their visit.
-For example, Example School will require a valid WWC Clearance for:
+In some circumstances, visitors to Maroona Primary School who are not engaged in child-related work will also be required to produce a valid WWC Clearance depending on the particular circumstances of their visit.
+For example, Maroona Primary School will require a valid WWC Clearance for:

 visitors who will be working regularly with children during the time they are visiting, even though direct contact with children is not a central part of their normal duties